OVERVIEW OF THE HISTORY OF THE CLASSICAL GUITAR

 This system guarantees a better construction of the classical guitar and the flamenco guitar than those that use a joining system to attach the neck to the body, like making a piece of furniture.
 Apart from the sonic advantages, it offers a far better stability and durability of the instrument.

 The "Spanish heel" is a construction feature most commonly associated with Spanish-made classical guitars.
-In this style of construction, the neck is notched at the heel to receive the sides, and the body is built around the neck and side assembly.
+In this style of construction, the neck and the headlock are sculpted from the same piece of wood , and the body is built around the neck.
 The result is a very solid neck mounting, because the entire body is built around the end of the neck.
 Indeed, it is the ideal method of construction.

 Monday to Friday